Genealogical Population-Based Training for Hyperparameter Optimization: Experimental results

-We use a simple multi-layer perceptron on normalized Boston \cite{Harrison1978} with AdaBelief \cite{zhuang2020adabelief} optimizer and aim at optimizing $6$ HPs with $n=72$ agents, $t_{\max}=5$ generation steps, $c=1$, $T_g=1$ (one epoch per generation step).
+We use a simple multi-layer perceptron on normalized Boston \cite{Harrison1978} with AdaBelief \cite{zhuang2020adabelief} optimizer and aim at optimizing $6$ HPs with $n=72$ learning models, $t_{\max}=5$ generation steps, $c=1$, $T_g=1$ (one epoch per generation step).
+We do not use the speed-up implementation for GPBT.

-As we can observe in Figure \ref{fig:toy-boston}, performances vary a lot by changing the search algorithm.
-Still, GPBT time-TPE, GPBT-TPE, GPBT time-GP dominates in terms of results, execution time and variance compared to other algorithms.
+As we can observe in Figure~\ref{fig:toy-boston}, the choice of the search algorithm creates important variations in performance.
+Still, GPBT time-TPE, GPBT-TPE, GPBT time-GP dominate in terms of performance, and variance compared to other algorithms.

-The dashed green line represents the best-seen validation and corresponding test error using 7200 agents (7200 different configurations) with RandomSearch (Other approaches presented had only 72 agents).
-Assuming that this random search extensively covered the HP search space, this gives an insight on the sub-optimality of non-adaptive approaches.
-This green line might also explain the minimal variance that our algorithm faces: it might not only be an indicator of robustness, but it could also be a sign of optimality: our algorithm would find a near-optimal solution at every experiment explaining the small variance.
+The dashed green line represents the best validation and corresponding test error reached at the best iteration of the best model when training 7200 models with RandomSearch.
+Assuming that this random search extensively covered the HP search space, this gives an insight on the sub-optimality of non-adaptive approaches, because our adaptive approach outperforms the extensive random search despite training with only 72 models.